 Tuition and fees will run about $3300 per semester, $1800 for the summer term, including field camp fees.
 Travel to field camp will be an extra expense.
 Textbooks for all your classes will cost you up to $500 per term.
 You will need to purchase lab kits for two classes, averaging about $150 each.
 The business office has a handy calculator that you can use to estimate your cost of attendance:

 You should take high school physical science and as much physics and chemistry as possible.
 Where available, it would be a good idea to take a geology, earth-science or integrated science course.
 Also, get a solid grounding in English composition, because geoscientists need to be able to write and speak clearly.

-Some three-credit courses (e.g., physical geology, GEOS 231) have an attached lab course (GEOS 231L), effectively making them four-credit courses.
-The lab course is kept separate mainly to communicate to readers of your transcript that the course had significant “lab” (hands-on) experiences.
-In geoscience courses it is not possible to separate the lab experiences from the rest so one grade is calculated for both “sections” of the course.
+Some three-credit courses (e.g., physical geology, GEOS 231) have an attached lab course (in this case GEOS 231L), effectively making them four-credit courses.
+The lab course is kept separate mainly to communicate to readers of your transcript that the course had a "lab," or "hands-on" experience.
+In some courses the assigned course grade will be the same for both sections; in others grades are calculated separately.

 Geoscience is an applied science; you need to be able to apply the concepts and problem-solving skills of chemistry, physics and math to Earth system concepts.
 Your geoscience classes give you experience with rich observational and theoretical practices rooted in field observation.
 It is the combination of proficiency in analytical sciences and field observation that will make you an effective geoscientist.